samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   Lua's standard libs.  (bit32 actually is another Bit library, but with a `bit32` interface.)
 * A special `coDNS` library is also loaded.
-* The program is designed to not give Lua access to the filesystem nor be able to do anything malicious.
+* The program is designed to not give Lua very limted access to the filesystem nor be able to do anything malicious.
+* `coDNS.open1()` can only open a file in the directory coLunacyDNS is called from; it can not open files in other directories.

 # Limitations